u1i/amplify-central/amplify-central-virtualize-api.md

 In this lab you will:

-* import an API into Amplify Central
+* import an API Swagger into Amplify Central
 * add API Key authentication
 * deploy the API endpoint
 * publish the API in Amplify Central Catalog